mapzen/documentation/README.md

 # Install local dependencies
 make env

-# Get all the sources
+# Get all the sources and build all the documentation
-make src

-# Build all the documentations
-make all
+make

 # Local preview
 python -m SimpleHTTPServer 8000